top of page

 Underground Lines

-The typical setbacks required for common household underground lines is 5' from water’s edge to electrical, gas, telephone, city water and cable TV lines.
-This does not include lines buried in a utility easement.
+For most residential properties, the typical requirement for underground utility lines is a 5' clearance from the water’s edge.
+This applies to electrical, gas, telephone, city water, and cable TV lines, excluding any lines located in utility easements.

 Overhead Lines

-Most insulated household service wires (electric, telephone, and cable) are required to be a minimum of 10' from water’s edge.
-If you cannot maintain 10' to water’s edge, it will be necessary to bury wires or have the overhead service moved to another location.
+Most household overhead service lines, including electric, telephone, and cable, are required to maintain a distance of 10' from the water’s edge.
+If this distance cannot be preserved, it may be necessary to either bury the lines or adjust the location of the overhead service

 Access To Backyard